nesi/perf-training/_lessons/python-scatter/05-mpi.md

  * The field computation `computeField(indx)` takes index `indx` as argument, each index mapping to a different point of the grid.
 Each process computes the incident and scattered fields for a different set of points in parallel.
  * In its current form, the scatter code will not run with option `-save`, i.e. not able to save the wave field in files.
 The field from each process needs to be gathered, see exercise below

-## Exercises
+> ## Exercises

- 1. Implement the field gather operation where all the fields values are assembled onto the root process.
-This is required for the `-save` option of scatter.py to work.
+> * implement the field gather operation where all the fields values are assembled onto the root process (required for the `-save` option of scatter.py).

- 2. Measure the speedup compared to a single process execution
+> * measure parallel execution time.
+How much faster is the code compared to serial?